Heriep/tamagit/README.md

 # TamaGit

-A Flutter-based Tamagotchi-style pet game integrated with Git workflows.
+A Flutter-based Tamagotchi-style pet game integrated with GitHub workflows.

 ## Overview

-TamaGit is a gamified application that turns your Git activity into a virtual pet care experience.
+TamaGit is a gamified application that turns your GitHub activity into a virtual pet care experience.
 Your commit frequency, code quality, and repository engagement directly affect your digital pet's health and happiness.

 ## Features

-- **Virtual Pet**: A digital companion that responds to your Git activity
+- **Virtual Pet**: A digital companion that responds to your GitHub activity
-- **Git Integration**: Automatically tracks your commits, pull requests, and repository interactions
+- **GitHub Integration**: Automatically tracks your commits, pull requests, and repository interactions via GitHub API
-- **Health System**: Pet's wellbeing depends on regular code contributions
+- **Health & Mood System**: Pet's wellbeing and emotional state depend on regular code contributions
+- **Statistics Dashboard**: Comprehensive view of your coding patterns and pet's development
 - **Visual Feedback**: Watch your pet grow and evolve based on your development habits
+- **Persistent Storage**: Your pet's state and statistics are saved locally
+- **Customizable Settings**: Configure GitHub repositories and application preferences
 - **Cross-platform**: Built with Flutter for iOS, Android, and desktop support

 ## Getting Started